NASA-AMMOS/aerie-docs/docs/api/examples/planning/introduction.md

 ## Query for All Activity Directives (aka Instances) for a Plan

 Notice how in this query we get the same `plan` data as the previous query, but also the nested `activity_directives`.
 If you are familiar with relational databases you can think of this as a join query between the `plan` table and `activity_directive` table (in Hasura these joins are made via [relationships](https://hasura.io/learn/graphql/hasura/relationships/)).
-This is the sweet sauce behind GraphQL.
+This is the secret sauce behind GraphQL.
 It allows us to query for deeply-nested data across the Aerie system in a single unified way.

 ```graphql
 query GetActivityDirectivesForPlan($id: Int!) {